 - Purchase Bitcoin, and have them sent to your wallet

-1. Create a Bitcoin wallet
+1. Get a Bitcoin wallet

 You’ll need a wallet to receive, store, and send your Bitcoin.
 Fortunately there’s a bunch of wallets that you can download and install for free on your computer, smartphone or tablet.
 Here I’ll show the installation of the popular Coinomi wallet on a tablet.